arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 I admit that in my five years of getting together with and breaking up with the Bullet journal, I have gone from being a fancy doodler to a minimalist.
 This set up that I'm sharing with you is minimalist.
 However, the Bullet Journal Method is a minimalist method at its core.
 It's just that people have gotten so creative with it, that some of that has been lost.

-Just to be clear, using your Bullet Journal as place for art and doodling is fine, and as an artist myself, I get that.
+Just to be clear, using your Bullet Journal as a place for art and doodling is fine, and as an artist myself, I get that.
 However, it's important not to let the creativity get in the way of the main point of Bullet Journaling which is to have a notebook where you can plan, jot down some notes, and then find those notes effectively.
 Bullet Journals can become a source of frustration if you lose touch with the purpose of it.

 But although I'm a minimalist, I think a maximalist Bullet Journaler would enjoy this set-up too because of how it handles the use of page space.